Argentine finance secretary meeting with debt mediator Pollack in New York

-NEW YORK (Reuters) - Luis Caputo, Argentina’s newly installed finance secretary, on Monday was seen entering the offices of the U.S. court appointed mediator Daniel Pollack who is overseeing the sovereign debt dispute negotiating process, according to a Reuters witness.
+NEW YORK, Dec 21 (Reuters) - Luis Caputo, Argentina’s newly installed finance secretary, on Monday was seen entering the offices of the U.S. court appointed mediator Daniel Pollack who is overseeing the sovereign debt dispute negotiating process, according to a Reuters witness.

 This marks the second meeting between Caputo and Pollack since Argentina’s newly elected government took office earlier this month.
 Caputo, shaking his head, did not answer any questions when entering the office building via a side entrance.